Zhenotdel: Ideology

 Before the revolution, Bolsheviks believed that forming a separate women's organization would promote feminist ideas and spend insufficient resources.
-This hindered several old Bolshevik women from agreeing with the formation of the Zhenotdel because they thought it would prevent a unified proletariat Revolution.
+This hindered several old Bolshevik women from agreeing with the formation of the Zhenotdel because they thought it would prevent a unified proletarian Revolution.

 The main idea in a Utopian society for Zhenotdel women is the creation of a liberated and independent woman—a woman that is free and equal to men in every aspect of life.
 Both men and women believed in freeing women and transforming the family, but their ideas on how to achieve it differed.
 Male leadership believed that once capitalism is replaced with a socialist state and capital is redistributed to the masses, every person would automatically be rid of their prejudices and an egalitarian society would flourish.
 Bolsheviks believed in a centralized economy that would eventually create a communist society.

 These women, on the other hand, believed that more decentralized and small scale programs would create a communist state.
 The Zhenotdel wanted to build daycare centers, cafeterias, and laundries in order to liberate women from the double burden of domestic and industrial work.
 In order to reeducate the population, these women in the Zhenotdel believed that it was up to them to change their circumstances or else it would never happen.
 In order to eliminate the capitalist state and the exploitation of the proletariat, the Zhenotdel felt that it was essential for women to be liberated and equal to their male comrades.

 The Civil War brought no clarity to how exactly their society would be organized.
 The party believed that the revolution would destroy anything resembling czarist Russia.